 Yeti advertises the Avery as having a 12-inch inseam, but we measured it at 11 inches on the extra small we tested.
-It is not really long enough to work well with pads, though the fabric is thin enough that we probably wouldn't choose these shorts for situations where we needed a lot of extra protection.
+It is not long enough to work well with pads, though the fabric is thin enough that we probably wouldn't choose these shorts for situations where we needed a lot of extra protection.
 The soft, stretchy fabric also proved to be remarkably durable against grabby branches, but we weren't quite as confident that it would hold up to a collision with lava rocks.
 If you are worried about protecting your skin in a crash, take a look at some of the burlier shorts that we reviewed.

 The stretchy material also stretches in the pocket, making for a saggy load.

 If you always wear a pack or a jersey with pockets, one secure pocket for keys, lip balm, or an ID might be all you need.
-If you think more pockets are a good thing, you might like the Yeti Norrie 2.0 which has two zippered pockets and a couple of open pockets at the waist for wrappers, micro-trash, or just your hands.
+If you think more pockets are a good thing, there are many other options that will suit your needs.